Azure/cortana-intelligence-shipping-and-distribution-forecasting/Technical Deployment Guide/Technical-Solution-Guide.md

 * **FcastMlDeploy.json**: Deploys ML Webservice
 * **DataFactoryDeploy.json**: Sets up Data Factory pipelines

 We described these templates in some detail in the [Technical Details and Workflow](#technical-details-and-workflow) section above.
-However, for demonstration, let's walk through a simple customization scenario, where we will modify the pipeline to generate forecasts on weekly basis, rather than monthly.

-The frequency of runs is specified in the *DataFactoryDeploy.json*.
-There are four main sections in an ARM template: parameters, variables, resource, and outputs (as shown below).
-Parameters are values that are provided when deployment is executed to customize resource deployment. variables are values that are used as JSON fragments in the template to simplify template language expressions.
+In general, there are four main sections in an ARM template: parameters, variables, resource, and outputs (as shown below).
+Parameters are values that are provided when deployment is executed to customize resource deployment.
+Variables are values that are used as JSON fragments in the template to simplify template language expressions.
 Resources section is the core section of the ARM template and it lists all resource types that are deployed or updated in a resource group.
 Outputs are values that are returned after deployment.

 ```
 {